-Performing contemporary opera often demands a high level of competence, enthusiasm and collaborative effort from everyone within a creative team.
+Performing contemporary opera often demands a high level of competence, enthusiasm and collaborative effort from everyone within a creative team in order to carry out successfully.
+This opera is no exception.
 I cannot speak for Oscar Wilde, but I will use his words to describe Barry's musical setting of his masterpiece as one that most certainly "produces vibrations"!

 Director: Julien Chavaz

 Conductor: Jérôme Kuhn